 Jefferson County, FL tax sales

 Jefferson County, Florida sells both tax lien certificates and tax deeds.
-The Tax Collector runs an annual certificate sale (18% maximum, bid down), and unredeemed certificates move to a Clerk of the Circuit Court tax deed auction after about two years, under Florida Statutes Chapter 197.
+The County Tax Collector runs the certificate sale on VisualGov (18% maximum, bid down), and the Clerk of the Circuit Court holds the tax deed sale on parcels whose certificates go unredeemed, from the county seat in Monticello, under F.S.
+Chapter 197.

 How Jefferson County sells delinquent taxes